 (K-k)dog can generate all possible colours, if we breed two (K-k) black dogs, (k-k)(a-a) dogs can only generate (k-k)(a-a) black dogs if we breed two (k-k)(a-a)black dogs.

-Let’s now turn back to the most German Shepherd’s colour, Black and tan saddled.
-Until Agouti series have not been full sequenced, the saddled allele it was supposed to be distinct from the black and tan “dobermann-like” one.
+Let’s now turn back to the most German Shepherd’s colour, Black and tan saddled , At allele.
+Until Agouti series have not been full sequenced, the saddled allele (once supposed to be As) it was supposed to be distinct from the black and tan “dobermann-like” one (At).
 Now we know it’s not so.
-There are only one black and tan allele in the Agouti series and other modifier genes, not all sequenced yet, deciding how much tan expands from when the dog born.
+As agouti serie was sequenced, we discovered there os only one black and tan allele in the Agouti series, tha At allele, and other modifier genes, not all sequenced yet, deciding how much tan expands from when the dog born.
 As we all have seen German Shepherd Dog pups, we know they all born almost black with little tan points, upon eyes, at the side of the muzzle, on the back of tail and on paws/lower side of legs… and while the dogs grows up, those points expand and it remains only a black saddle and a black, muzzle or sometimes a little stripe on the backbone.
-If we cross an almost black dog with a clear dog, with only a little black stripe on the backbone, we got pups with an intermediate saddle, varying from most saddled to less saddle between parents range, with tendencies to a middle saddle extension.
-Even fawn colour are always genetically the same fawn, even if it seems it can be so different between subjects, fawn is varying from almost white or white looking (because of the too few pigment ion the hair) to a strong red.
-Fawn colour it’s caused by Pheomelanin, the red pigment, and Eumelanin causes the black pigment in the hairs.
-But we have other modifier genes, that can affect those two pigments on the hair of the dog, and in the case of black and tan, we can consider the I gene, where I stands for intensity and it affects fawn only, clearer fawn has less pigment and vice versa, and it’s decided by the allele in the I loci.
-Unfortunately I has not been sequenced yet.

 By the way, even in total fawn dogs (like Belgian Shepherds) or sable dogs, I allele affects fawn intensity.
 So it doesn’t matter what we found in Agouti allele, we will have clearer ormore reddish fawn in dogs depending on I gene.